-With so much chaos in the financial markets – something that Washington gridlock hasn’t helped – it has been difficult to find individual names that haven’t been deeply and negatively impacted.
-A better approach may be to consider suddenly relevant sectors which have now been discounted.
+With so much chaos in the financial markets – something that the novel coronavirus and subsequent record-breaking job losses have only exacerbated – it has been difficult to find individual names that haven’t been deeply and negatively impacted.
+A better approach may be to consider suddenly relevant sectors that have now been discounted.
 In this case, few market segments offer as much potential as food stocks to buy.

 Hardly a sexy place to park your money, food stocks are somewhat of an afterthought in bull markets.
 But this narrative changes during bearish cycles.
 In an email to InvestorPlace, Veljko Fotak, PhD Associate Professor Department of Finance School of Management University at Buffalo wrote the following:

-Ultimately, though, the bottom line is that people are panicking over this unprecedented crisis.
-At least for the next few months, the food industry should enjoy contrarian sentiment.
+Ultimately, though, the bottom line is that people are stressing over this unprecedented crisis.
+At least for the next few months, the food industry should enjoy unusually bullish tailwinds.
 Here are nine food stocks to buy.

 Kroger (NYSE:KR) is one of the few names that are still positive for the year and for good reason.
 As a pivotal necessity in any circumstance, KR stock represents consistent demand.
 No matter how technologically advanced we become as a society, we still need to eat.
 The dramatic escalation of the outbreak has made Kroger one of the most important food stocks to buy.